mxdev92/You/replit.md

-# KiwiQ - Grocery Shopping Application
+# JEETEK - Grocery Shopping Application

 ## Overview

-KiwiQ is a modern grocery shopping web application built with a full-stack architecture using React, Express, PostgreSQL, and Firebase Authentication.
+JEETEK is a modern grocery shopping web application built with a full-stack architecture using React, Express, PostgreSQL, and Firebase Authentication.
 The application provides a clean, mobile-first interface for browsing grocery categories, viewing products, and managing a shopping cart with real-time updates and secure user authentication.

 ## System Architecture